 Use your arts voice!

 - Be an Artsdogger!
 Keep the conversation going by asking the candidates questions about arts and culture.
 Raise your hand at events, tweet at the candidates, email them, and pose questions on their Facebook pages about their positions on arts, culture, and creativity.
 Read the candidates' answers to our Create the Vote questionnaire.
 Check out where the candidates are holding public events.
-Check out our sample questions for the candidates for Governor and sample questions for House and Senate candidates.
+Check out our sample questions for the candidates for Governor.

 On July 15th at the Hanover Theatre, over 500 arts and cultural supporters gathered for the first-ever statewide candidate forum dedicated to arts and cultural issues.
 The audience heard gubernatorial candidates Don Berwick, Martha Coakley, Evan Falchuk, Mark Fisher, Steve Grossman, and Jeff McCormick respond to questions from the community and lay out their arts and cultural platforms.